D1rk123/GGJ2020/README.md

 ![Smeeuw banner](https://raw.githubusercontent.com/D1rk123/GGJ2020/master/Images/poster.png)

 # Smeeuw
+Smeeuw is a 3-player local multiplayer game where you must co-ordinate to defend and repair your home from the fiery malicious beaks of the Smeeuws.
+Gather snow, repair your walls and fire back to fend off the red winged demons for as long as possible!

+## Technology
-Smeeuw is a fast paced 3-player local multiplayer game made during the Global Game Jam 2020.
-The players are snowmen living in an ice rock that is attacked by angry seagulls.
-They have to use snow to repair all damage to their home and fight off the seagulls.
-It is build on Unity 2019.2.19f1 with all code written in C#.
+The game is build on Unity 2019.2.19f1 with all code written in C#.

-## The team
+## Team
 * Kevin van As - Design/Development
 * Tim van den Boomen - Art/Design
 * Manou van der Meer - Art